project-omicron/slam/README.md

 Paper: <a href="Comparison_of_Various_SLAM_RG.pdf">Comparison of Various SLAM Systems for Mobile Robot in an Indoor Environment</a>.

+# Input data

+We have recorded a single lap through the <a href="https://github.com/project-omicron/gazebo_simulation/blob/master/worlds/labyrinth.world">labyrinth.world</a> from the repo <a href="https://github.com/project-omicron/gazebo_simulation">gazebo_simulation</a>.

+All data are stored in a ROS bag file that you can download from <a href="https://www.dropbox.com/s/b1sqmqz8ds3gmdw/2020-04-19-14-31-48.bag?dl=0">this link</a>.

 # Why GMapping, RTab and Cartographer?

 GMapping is one of the most used algorithm in open source comunity.
 It is a aprt of the default navigation ROS stack.